TRI-AMDD/oxidation-state-app/README.md

 docker compose up --build
 ```

-Browser will automatically load the app at <http://localhost:3000/>
+Browser will automatically load the app at <http://localhost/>
 Learn more about [UI](ui/README.md)
+API is served at <http://localhost:7070/api>

 ## Using the oxidation state analyzer api